 However, this won’t necessarily stop your cat from climbing over them and hopping over the top once they’ve climbed there.
 So, this method can be a lot of expense for no gain.

 So far all of the methods that we’ve looked at have involved making changes to your fence to deter your cat from climbing it and jumping over it.
 But, there are alternatives you can consider.

 Another alternative is using a cat repellent on or around your fences.
-Cat repellents include things like strong citrus scents, ultrasonic sounds,
+These are spray bottles that include things like strong citrus scents or ultrasonic sounds.

 Aversive training methods like this are known to be stressful, painful, and frightening for cats.
 And, your cat may not realise that attempting to get over the fence is causing the pain – they may even flee over to try and get away from the pain.